 15. Connect with your body

-This is another mindfulness exercise that stems from yoga.
+This is another simple mindfulness exercise for anxiety.
+It comes from yoga.
 Take mindful moments to be aware of your body language and your posture.
 Hold your body with intent, like you would when practicing yoga poses.

-There is a kind of alternative yoga called Laughter Yoga.
+There is a kind of alternative yoga called Laughter Yoga that can make a fun mindfulness exercise for groups.

 - Get the shower to the right temperature